PatrickMurrayJnr/ReportEngine/README.md

 Downloads and formats the tables structure of Unit4 ERP.

 19. BrandedEmailing <br/>
-This file productes the HTML to create a well-branded email for you customers/suppliers etc.
+File produces the HTML to create a well-branded email for you customers/suppliers etc.